parodos-dev/parodos/README.md

 Building developer portals provides a centralized place to improve the experience for developers trying to build and release code in large environments.

-For many enterprise environments, especially regulated ones, the source of some friction with a positive developer experience is that they are entangled with long standing processes and tools which are tied to audit, compliance anb regulation.
+For many enterprise environments, especially regulated ones, the source of some friction with a positive developer experience is that they are entangled with long standing processes and tools which are tied to audit, compliance and regulation.
 These components are often:

 - Unique to the enterprise
 - Providing a necessary safeguard